SFU-CMPT-201/a1-pub/README.md

 There is also an extensive list of resources available at [Vim Tips Wiki](https://vim.fandom.com/wiki/Vim_documentation).

+## Other features

+We have configured Neovim with a few more features and you are encouraged to try these out and use them.

+* `<Ctrl>-h` in normal mode opens a file explorer called [nvim-tree](https://github.com/nvim-tree/nvim-tree.lua).
+Once you open it, type `g?` opens a help page.
+But basically, you can use vim's key navigation (e.g., `j` and `k`) to navigate and `<Enter>` to open the file you select. `q` exits nvim-tree.
+* When you open a new file using nvim-tree, it opens the file in a new *buffer*, which is roughly similar to a new tab in a web browser.
+At the top of your terminal window/tab, you will see that Neovim shows your current buffers.
+You can type `:bn` (*b*uffer *n*ext) to go to the next buffer, `:bp` (*b*uffer *p*revious) or `:bN` to go to the previous buffer, and `:bd` (*b*uffer *d*elete) to delete the current buffer.
+* Typing `:Files` in normal mode opens a file finder using [fzf](https://github.com/junegunn/fzf.vim), which is a fuzzy finder we have mentioned before in the previous assignment.
+Using this, you can quickly find a file that you want to open.

 # Next steps

 You need to accept the invite for the next assignment (A2).